History of Los Angeles Metro Rail and Busway: Government operation and monorails (1950–1969)

 Despite the MTA's mission to create a regional transit system, the agency continued to abandon the old streetcar lines and replace them with bus service.
 The last former Pacific Electric line was abandoned in April 1961, and the last former Los Angeles Railway lines in 1963.
 However, Pacific Electric freight service ended on August 12, 1965.
 Also, the Santa Monica Air Line used diesel-powered freight service until March 11, 1988.

-At the same time, across Southern California, privately owned bus companies were failing amid declining ridership.
-On August 18, 1964, the Southern California Rapid Transit District (RTD) was created from the merger of the MTA with eleven other failing bus companies and services in the Southern California region.
+At the same time, across Southern California, privately owned bus companies were failing amid declining ridership; however, as part of the Great Society, on July 9th, 1964 President Lyndon Johnson signed the Urban Mass Transportation Act, offering federal funding of up to 2/3 of rail project costs.
+On August 18, 1964, the Southern California Rapid Transit District (RTD) was created from the merger of the MTA with eleven other failing bus companies and services in the Southern California region with an intention of pursuing the newly-available federal funding.
 As the name implied, the agency was also placed in charge of creating a rapid transit system for Southern California.
 The agency proposed building a 62-mile rail transit system across the county.
 The RTD brought the plan to voters, asking for a half-cent sales tax to fund the projects, but in 1968 it was voted down.

 Early planning for a rail revival (1970–1980)

 With the shift from electric rail transit to private automobiles, air quality in the Los Angeles Basin declined precipitously from the 1940s to the 1960s, and left Los Angeles residents especially vulnerable to the gas price spikes in the 1970s.

 These forces helped fuel a growing movement to build some sort of rapid transit system for the Los Angeles area, but the efforts would be slowed by the political realities of the region.
 Los Angeles County includes 88 cities in an enormous county (with its own powerful government), along with the state and federal government, all which had sometimes competing visions of what rapid transit should look like.

 The RTD, under the leadership of Los Angeles Mayor Tom Bradley, came up with an ambitious proposal to get buy-in from all of the county: bus improvements across the region along with a sprawling system of 145 miles of rail transit.
-They took the proposal to voters in 1974, but once again a proposed sales tax increase failed.
-Bradley would later say the proposal was a victim of "bad timing," an eight-day RTD bus driver strike crippled the county's transit system in 1974 and property tax bills arrived the weekend before the election.
+At the time, the Federal Urban Mass Transit Administration was offering cities up to 90% of federal funding for mass transit projects if they agreed to come up with a local match and operating funds.
+The RTD took a sales proposal to voters in 1974, but once again a proposed sales tax increase failed.
+Bradley would later say the proposal was a victim of "bad timing", an eight-day RTD bus driver strike crippled the county's transit system in 1974 and property tax bills arrived the weekend before the election.

 The RTD did get one "win" in 1974: the El Monte Busway was opened, a bus-only lane (later converted to a high-occupancy vehicle lane).